Last update: May 10th 2021

 Yes, you do.
 For the time being the same requirements apply to people who have been vaccinated as to those who have not been vaccinated.
 The reason for this is that it is not yet known whether someone who has been vaccinated can still spread the coronavirus.

-If someone who has been vaccinated has a positive PCR test at a later date, could that be related to the vaccination?
+If someone who has been vaccinated has a positive corona test at a later date, could that be related to the vaccination?

-No, the vaccination itself does not affect a PCR-test result or an antigen-test result.
-A vaccination does not leave any traces of the coronavirus in the body, so if someone receives a positive PCR-test result (i.e. is infected) that has nothing to do with the vaccination.
+No, the vaccination itself does not affect a corona-test result or an antigen-test result.
+A vaccination does not leave any traces of the coronavirus in the body, so if someone receives a positive corona-test result (i.e. is infected) that has nothing to do with the vaccination.

 Where can I have a PCR test and an antigen test done before my trip to Bonaire?